 - creates an overall stronger more resilient shrub

-When Should You Prune?
+When Should You Trim Your Shrubs?

 The best time for pruning shrubs varies by species.
-When deciding when to prune your shrubs take into account if they are flowering plants, and when they flower.
+When deciding when to trim your shrubs take into account if they are flowering plants, and when they flower.
 As a rule of thumb, if you are doing major pruning, it’s best to cut back the shrub during the dormant season (winter).

 Bushes That Don’t Flower

 Plants that do not flower can be pruned at any time except late autumn.
 Bushes trimmed in late fall may not have enough time to harden off the pruning cuts before the first frost.
 This could cause damage to the bush.
 Popular bushes without blooms include burning bush, boxwoods, and barberry.

 Summer Flowering Plants – Prune In Late Winter to Early Spring